MicrosoftDocs/win32/desktop-src/FWP/wmi/nettcpipprov/msft-netipinterfaceadapter.md

 ---
-Description: Represents an association between a TCP/IP network interface and a network port. ms.assetid: 0a9ffc0f-15f4-4d5a-b7c8-77534a285dc7
+description: Represents an association between a TCP/IP network interface and a network port. ms.assetid: 0a9ffc0f-15f4-4d5a-b7c8-77534a285dc7
 title: MSFT\_NetIPInterfaceAdapter class